markfknight/vscode-typescript-node-starter/README.md

 Nodemon debugging is supported.
 To enable, install nodemon globally and uncomment the nodemon section the .vscode/launch.json.

-When you wish to debug, use the nodemon debug launch command.
+When you wish to debug, use the nodemon debug launch command:

 via **npm**
 ```